tableau-mkt-archived/jquery.addressfield/CONTRIBUTING.md

 # Contributing

 ## Important notes
-Grunt will place minified / packaged versions of this plugin in the `build` subdirectory.
+Grunt will place minified / packaged versions of this plugin in the `dist` subdirectory.
 Don't worry about those!
 You'll find source code in the `src` subdirectory!